Witch Fingers Grapes

 Elephant garlic is available year round.

 Elephant garlic's native origins can be traced to Central Asia.
 Its original plants were cold hardy but today modern varieties are more suited to temperate Mediterranean type climates with mild winters.
 Elephant garlic is a hardy, nearly disease resistant perennial plant that is also self-seeding which allows continuous future crops every season.
-If properly cured, it can be stored for over a year in a dry cool area.
+Crops are planted in the fall for optimal spring and summer development the following year.
+If planted too late, the heat of summer months will stifle growth.
+If properly cured, harvested Elephant garlic can be stored for over a year in a dry cool area.

 Restaurants currently purchasing this product as an ingredient for their menu.

 |Firefly Beach||San Diego CA||619-222-6440|